Find Your Berth: BC Marinas & Harbours

 Private and community-run marinas are the most likely to admit you and take a reservation.
 Small Craft Harbours (SCH) are mandated to support the marine industry and coastal safety.
 None take reservations.
 Generally, SCH have fewer amenities.
 If you enjoy the feel of a small working harbour, we recommend them.

 The array of services at marinas varies.
-Use the marinas and SCH profiles to identity what each offers.
+Use the marinas and SCH profiles to identify what each offers.
 Visit the links to nearby communities for things to do ashore.
 Many marinas cater to specific types of travellers and travel needs.
 Many offer marine and terrestrial recreation activities.
 Some offer land accommodation.
 Many cater to families or fishermen of both.
 Some, especially the resort marinas, offer dining that features local products and catches.